The Best Outdoor Restaurants in London | 70 Al Fresco Terraces To Explore

 Vinegar Yard | London Bridge

-Taking over a formerly disused patch of land, Vinegar Yard is now a very used piece of land, full to the brim with street food traders, outdoor bars and picnic tables.
+Taking over a formerly disused patch of land, Vinegar Yard is now a very used piece of land, full to the brim with street food traders like Baba G’s and the Experimental Sandwich Shop, outdoor bars and picnic tables.

 The Crown & Greyhound | Dulwich Village